Marvel Cinematic Universe: Phase Three: Captain America: Civil War (2016)

-The Avengers become fractured into two opposing teams, one led by Steve Rogers and another by Tony Stark, after extensive collateral damage prompts politicians to pass an act regulating superhuman activity with government oversight and accountability for the Avengers.
+The Avengers become fractured into two opposing teams, one led by Steve Rogers and another by Tony Stark, after extensive collateral damage prompts the United Nations to pass an act regulating superhuman activity with government oversight and accountability for the Avengers.
 They also face a new enemy, Helmut Zemo, who seeks revenge upon the Avengers.

 By January 2014, Anthony and Joe Russo had signed on to return to direct a third Captain America installment, which they confirmed in March 2014, with Chris Evans returning as Captain America, Kevin Feige returning to produce, and Christopher Markus & Stephen McFeely writing the screenplay.
 In October 2014, the title was officially announced as Captain America: Civil War along with the reveal that Robert Downey Jr. would appear in the film as Tony Stark / Iron Man.
 The film is an adaptation from the "Civil War" storyline in the comics.
 It is also the first film of Phase Three.
 Filming began in April 2015 at Pinewood Atlanta Studios, and concluded in August 2015.
 Captain America: Civil War had its premiere in Hollywood, Los Angeles, on April 12, 2016, was released internationally beginning April 27, and was released on May 6 in the United States.

 Civil War is set one year after the events of Age of Ultron.
 It introduces Tom Holland as Peter Parker / Spider-Man and Chadwick Boseman as T'Challa / Black Panther ahead of their own films.
 William Hurt reprises his role as Thaddeus Ross from The Incredible Hulk (2008), with the character now being the U.S. Secretary of State.
 For the mid-credits scene, in which T'Challa offers Steve Rogers and Bucky Barnes asylum in Wakanda, the filmmakers received input from Black Panther director Ryan Coogler on the look and design of Wakanda.